 - Between 15% and 25% of Canadians experience at least one mental health problem or illness before they turn 19 years of age.
 These youth have a higher likelihood than others of facing a second one later in their lifetime.

 - Only one in six people under the age of 19 is properly diagnosed, and only one in five individuals under the age of 12 years receives adequate treatment.

-- Mental health and mental illness can affect an individual’s well-being throughout his or her entire life.
-Positive mental health is correlated with a higher likelihood of completing school, positive social relations, higher levels of self-confidence and increased resilience in youth and young adults.
+- Mental health and mental illness can affect an individual’s well-being throughout their entire life.
+Positive mental health is correlated with a higher likelihood of completing school, positive social relations, higher levels of self-confidence, and increased resilience in youth and young adults.

 Source: Martha Butler & Melissa Pang, Current Issues in Mental Health in Canada: Child and Youth Mental Health, Publication no. 2014-13, Parliamentary Information and Research Service, Library of Parliament, Ottawa, 5 March 2014.

 In 2009, students in grades 7 to 12 across Ottawa shared their experience with mental health:

 - One in ten students rated their own mental health as poor or fair.